MithrandiRAaron/mithrandiraaron.github.io/_publications/InvestESG.md

 title: "A Dynamic Multi-Agent Framework for Collective ESG Investment: Mitigation, Greenwashing, and Strategic Trade-offs"
 collection: publications
 category: manuscripts
-permalink: # /publication/2015-10-01-paper-title-number-3
+permalink: /publication/2025-06-09-dynamic-multi-agent-framework
+excerpt: >
-excerpt: 'This paper developes a multi-agent framework to investigate the collective ESG decision making for companies, where their investment decisions exert significant economic externalities, thus are coupled together.
-We investigate the time evolution of the companies' decisions and states trajectories.'
+  This paper develops a multi-agent framework to investigate the collective ESG decision making for companies, where their investment decisions exert significant economic externalities, thus are coupled together.
+We investigate the time evolution of the companies' decisions and state trajectories.
-date: 2025-6-9
+date: 2025-06-09
-venue: 'Work in progress'
+venue: "Work in progress"
-slidesurl: #
+slidesurl: ""
-paperurl: #
+paperurl: ""
-citation: 'Pengyu Wang, Shi Chen.
-(2025). &quot;A Dynamic Multi-Agent Framework for Collective ESG Investment: Mitigation, Greenwashing, and Strategic Trade-offs.&quot; <i>-</i>.
-1(3).'
+citation: "Pengyu Wang, Shi Chen.
+(2025).
+“A Dynamic Multi-Agent Framework for Collective ESG Investment: Mitigation, Greenwashing, and Strategic Trade-offs.” <i>-</i>.
+1(3)."
 ---

 Abstract: